Medical Reviewer

 OxyContin Addiction and Abuse

-OxyContin abuse can have profound, often devastating effects to your overall well-being:[9]
+OxyContin abuse can have profound, often devastating effects on your overall well-being:[11]

 Physical Effects